chemodun/X4-ProtectSector/README.md

 If enabled, the ship will try to park at the sector core, when it is not targets to fight against.

 ### Park exactly there

+It's `optional` parameter, it means - it can be skipped to set.
+Moreover, if `Park at sector core` is enabled - this parameter will not only be ignored, its value will be cleared.
+So, if you want to park exactly there - disable the `Park at sector core` option.
+To set the value of this parameter - you have to select the exact position on the galaxy map inside the appropriate sector.

+#### Important Notice

+If the sector, selected in this parameter, is not the same as the `Home Sector` - the `Home Sector` will be changed to the selected one.

 ### Delay between scans, seconds